 ….. and then the suspension, and two resignations, see Table 6.

 In April 2015, Cllr.
 Nick Mattey (Beddington North) was suspended from the Sutton Liberal Democrat Group (Press statement on Nick Mattey and the ERF).
 Nick remained as an Independent councillor, joining the Green Party in April 2016 (Incinerator rebel councillor joins Greens in Sutton).
 He subsequently decided not to renew his Green Party membership (Green Party co-leader Caroline Lucas attempts to suspend Sutton councillor Nick Mattey from party over critical tweet).
-Nick stood as an Independent candidate for Beddington North in May 2018, and was re-elected
+Nick was elected as an Independent candidate for Beddington North in May 2018.

 Cllr.
 Graham Whitham (Cheam) resigned from the Conservative party in April 2015 (Conservative councillor resigns and backs Paul Burstow).
 From that point on, Graham sat as an Independent councillor.
 Graham did not stand for re-election in May 2018.